 With Culture Trip, you can enjoy a white water rafting adventure on the Jatunyacu River as part of our specially curated eight-day Ecuador tour, which also includes visits to Quito, the Cotopaxi National Park and several other fantastic destinations.

 Three kayakers enjoy a stretch of white water in Tena, Ecuador | © Cavan Images / Alamy Stock Photo

-Even without even heading upriver it’s still possible to see a wide variety of animals in the secondary forests dotted around Tena, including several species of monkeys and stunning birds.
-Laguna Paikawe, a small lagoon with a pristine island in its center, is a bird watching paradise.
-Board a flat-bottomed boat or a small canoe while a guide quietly paddles past pre-historic Hoatzins, a mohawked bird with a brilliant blue face and chestnut brown feathers, and spider monkeys hanging from tall trees.
+Even without heading upriver, it’s possible to see a wide variety of animals in the secondary forests dotted around Tena, including several species of monkeys and birds.
+Laguna Paikawe, a small lagoon with an island in the middle, is a birdwatching paradise.
+Board a flat-bottomed boat or small canoe while a guide quietly paddles past prehistoric hoatzins – mohawked birds with brilliant blue faces and chestnut-brown feathers – and spider monkeys hanging from the trees.

-Water springs forth from these Andean foothills, adding to the already dense web of streams and rivers heading to the Amazon.
-Many local communities, like Yanayacu, offer hiking trips onto sacred lands, guiding tourists up trails to see bridal veil cascades, deep pools, and naturally eroded caverns home to bats hanging from the dripping walls.
+Many local communities like Yanayacu, meanwhile, offer hiking trips onto sacred lands.
+Guides will take you up trails to see waterfalls, rock pools and naturally eroded caverns, home to bats hanging from the dripping walls.

 Basing yourself in Tena makes for a highly convenient, accessible and inexpensive Amazon experience.
 However, if you want to venture deeper into the jungle, there are plenty of accommodation options further up the Napo River towards Coca and the wilds of Yasuni National Park.